 In this book on alcohol abuse, dependence on alcohol is explained through neurological science.
-It helps to guide you through the mental side of addiction by showing you how to remove psychological dependence and cravings for alcohol.
+It helps to guide one through the mental side of addiction by showing how to remove psychological dependence and cravings for alcohol.
 The author uses clarity, humor, science, and storytelling to ensure it is engaging as well as helpful.
-This is the top selling alcohol self-help book on Amazon.com.
+This is the top-selling alcohol self-help book on Amazon.com.

 Refuge Recovery by Noah Levine

 The recovery text offers a systematic approach to recovery as an alternative to AA’s 12 Steps.
 It makes sure that the more spiritual, religious, and psychological sides of recovery are met with its simple methods.
 This book offers Buddhist insight, which means that readers may not be alienated by focusing on an external higher power, as they may be by other books on alcohol addiction.

 Refuge Recovery guides people through processes such as meditation to help them heal and awaken.

 12 Steps And 12 Traditions – Alcoholics Anonymous

 This is a classic text from AA that is extremely helpful with 12-step alcoholism recovery.
 This book lays out the steps to alcoholism recovery, how fellowship can help in the recovery process and traditions that should be followed to ensure the survival of the group.
 It focuses less on the narrative that the big book and is more of a guide.

 Drop The Rock – Removing Character Defects by Bill P.